eskopp/PGNHelper/Readme.md

 pgn -EventDate test.pgn
 pgn -EventDate test.json
 ```
 The flag accepts both pgn and json files.
+The basic problem is that the EventDate attribute overwrites the other Date attribute.
+As a result, the wrong date is displayed in PGN files.